 Static-resistant bedding that is quick drying and non-absorbent will help seal moisture into your ends.
 As mentioned above, try some silk pillowcases to reduce friction and breakage, or make it a habit to wrap your hair before bed in a bonnet or scarf.
 It's important to note, however, that towels are NOT bonnets.
 Going to bed with a towel on your head is a surefire way to cause snares and tangles.
 A satin scrunchie is a great option for pulling your hair into a loose, messy bun before bed!
 A waterproof pillowcase is also a great idea, especially if you're someone who frequently sleeps with wet hair.
 This will prevent bacterial growth and keep you dry and chill-free.

 2. DRY YOUR HAIR USING A MICROFIBER TOWEL OR T-SHIRT

 Avoid rough bath towels.
 The terry material that most towels are made with is often very rough and will cause friction to your hair, ultimately causing damage.
 Dry your hair with a soft tee or microfiber towel to prevent tangles and keep your hair healthy and damage-free.

 Add a generous dollop of leave-in conditioner to your hair before bed.
 This will ensure your hair is still absorbing hydration and nutrients, even while you're asleep.

 Drying your hair does not need to be a time-consuming undertaking.
-Making the switch to a reverse air hair dryer saves you time in your routine and gently stretches, dries, and cares for your hair without the use of high heat.
-The innovative RevAir design dries hair 3x faster than a traditional hair dryer so you can go to bed feeling light, styled, and refreshed when you wake up.
+Making the switch to a reverse air hair dryer saves you time in your haircare routine.
+Our revolutionary RevAir dryer gently stretches, dries, and cares for your hair - without the use of high heat.
+The innovative RevAir design dries hair three times faster than a traditional hair dryer.
+That way, you can go to bed feeling light, dry, and styled.
+You'll also feel more refreshed when you wake up.